 Against their advice, I got a travel guide for PNG at Christmas and made some plans in early 2017.
 I flew from Brisbane to Rabaul in mid May.
 I spent my days scuba diving in the crystal clear seas, talking to locals, going to local markets and climbing a dormant volcano.
 It was what I loved about travelling.
 I was in a new place, without any other western tourists, doing adventurous things.

 I was planning my next step.
 Papua New Guinea is a difficult place to travel.
 There are few roads, and flights between places are expensive.
-I had heard of a boat from where I was in East New Britain province to New Ireland province which was relatively cheap.
+I had heard of a boat from where I was in East New Britain province to New Ireland province which was relatively cheap and decided to take it.
 It was two hours of sunburn and a sore bum from sitting on the floor of a small motorboat as the boat bumped over the waves.
 Seats and a roof weren’t options.

 He taught me much more on the five hour bus journey to Kavieng.
 There were local elections coming up, so a lot of the roads were being fixed to buy votes.
 The roads were white, made of local limestone as it’s cheaper than tarmac.
 We bumped along the roads, stopping for fresh coconuts and peanuts in their shells.
 I was sitting in the front seat with a large man and a skinny teenage boy on a seat designed for two.
 In the back were people sitting on upturned buckets, babies in arms and children on laps along with all their belongings and goods filling every nook and cranny of the old rusting minibus.

 I stayed with Francis that night and was given a dinner of chicken, rice and baked banana.
 He let me have one of the few beds in the house whilst he and other members of his family slept on the hard wooden floor in the living room.